 Hours of Work

 Full-time Civil Service Officers work 12-hour shifts.
-Student Officers on the other hand are required to work 16 hours a week, broken into two 8-hours shifts -- one shift during the week, and one shift on the weekend.
-All Officers are also required to work extra events such as football games, basketball games, dances, etc..
+All Officers are also required to work extra events such as football games, basketball games, special functions, etc..